photo-cli/photo-cli/README.md

 ### When

-[Photograph's taken date](https://en.wikipedia.org/wiki/Exif#Background) used to determine when photograph's date.
-Most of the camera/cell phones save this data without any setting.
+[The photograph's taken date](https://en.wikipedia.org/wiki/Exif#Background) is used to determine when the photo was taken.
+Most cameras and cell phones save this data without any special setting.

 ### Where

-[Photograph's coordinate data](https://en.wikipedia.org/wiki/Exif#Geolocation) is sent to selected third-party reverse geocode provider to [build a address](#address-building--reverse-geocoding).
+[The photograph's coordinate data](https://en.wikipedia.org/wiki/Exif#Geolocation) is sent to the selected third-party reverse geocode provider to [build an address](#address-building--reverse-geocoding).

-Most of the cameras and cellphones have [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) receiver on them.
-You need to be sure that on settings something like `Save GPS location` should be enabled.
+Most cameras and cell phones have a [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) receiver.
+You need to make sure that a setting such as `Save GPS location` is enabled.

 ## Supported Photo Types

-With the default settings, we can process `jpg`, `jpeg`, `heic` and `png` photo files.
-As this tool internally using [MetadataExtractor](https://www.nuget.org/packages/MetadataExtractor/) package to extract image EXIF data, you can extend the supported photos with the [MetadataExtractor supported files](https://github.com/drewnoakes/metadata-extractor-dotnet?tab=readme-ov-file#features) by using [settings verb's set action](#setting-a-single-value).
+With the default settings, `jpg`, `jpeg`, `heic`, and `png` photo files are supported.
+Since this tool internally uses the [MetadataExtractor](https://www.nuget.org/packages/MetadataExtractor/) package to extract image EXIF data, you can extend the supported formats to include any [MetadataExtractor supported files](https://github.com/drewnoakes/metadata-extractor-dotnet?tab=readme-ov-file#features) by using the [settings verb's set action](#setting-a-single-value).

 #### Setting Supported Extensions Example
 ```